 The Group's revenue is generated from sales of building products in Australia and New Zealand.
-The geographic split of this revenue across all companies is: a) Australia (90%) and b) New Zealand (10%).
+The geographic split of this revenue across all companies is: a) Australia (92%) and b) New Zealand (8%).
+There is no single customer with 10% or more of revenue.